 (3) A proper authority that refuses to investigate, or discontinues the investigation of, a matter raised by a disclosure must give the person who made the disclosure the reason for its refusal.

+(4) Subsection (3) does not apply in respect of a person who made an anonymous disclosure.

+[Section 8 amended by No. 31 of 2012 s.
+10.]

 9. Action by proper authority

 (1) If a proper authority forms the opinion that a person may be, may have been, or may in the future be, involved in a matter that may be the subject of a disclosure of public interest information, the proper authority must take such action as is necessary, reasonable, and within its functions and powers, to —